What is Alyssa’s Law?

 Consider hosting a stakeholder meeting that brings together practitioners (such as school administration, school staff, law enforcement officers, emergency medical technicians and more) to discuss operational needs of the solution.
 Together, talk about what is most important to each stakeholder group in a panic alarm solution and co-create a long-term vision for what success looks like.
 As a follow-up, make sure to schedule monthly or quarterly working group meetings to discuss the vendor selection process, implementation, and operations.
 Lastly, put the chosen solution to the test in school lockdown exercises – determine what works well and what needs improvement.
 Ensure that user feedback is provided to your prospective provider so that improvements can be made.

 It’s probably safe to say that the last thing your ECC needs is another standalone application to manage.
 So look for a school safety partner that integrates with your existing applications.
-RapidSOS is an industry leader in integrating life-saving data to its emergency data platform and displaying actionable data for a more informed response.
-Either through RapidSOS Portal or an integration with one of the dozens of computer aided dispatch (CAD), call handling equipment (CHE), or tactical mapping applications, RapidSOS is relied upon by over 4,800 agencies across the United States to securely deliver critical emergency data to 911 – including school-originated panic alarms.
+RapidSOS is an industry leader in integrating life-saving data to its intelligent safety platform and displaying actionable data for a more informed response.
+Either through RapidSOS Portal, RapidSOS Premium, or an integration with one of the dozens of computer aided dispatch (CAD), call handling equipment (CHE), or tactical mapping applications, RapidSOS is relied upon by over 5,500 agencies across the United States to securely deliver critical emergency data to 911 – including school-originated panic alarms.
 When choosing a silent alarm panic solution, ask providers if they are RapidSOS Ready to ensure that your 911 agency can seamlessly access panic alarm data.
 School safety emergencies often result in multi-agency response making interoperability a critical capability for sharing incident information.

 What other information and capabilities does your ECC need to provide a more informed and efficient response to school events?
 There are several other applications and data sets that your ECC can leverage in addition to a silent alarm system to improve outcomes in the case of an emergency.
-RapidSOS’s Partner Network members offers a wide variety of functionality to optimize for faster, more efficient response – from Collaborative Response Graphics® that reduces response time and improve command and control during an incident to Axon’s body worn camera on the school resource officer – RapidSOS Ready partners deliver context and capabilities to improve emergency outcomes.
+RapidSOS’s Partner Network members offers a wide variety of functionality to optimize for faster, more efficient response – from estimated floor level and indoor maps powered by GeoComm that reduce response times and improve command and control during an incident to Axon’s body worn camera on the school resource officer – RapidSOS Ready partners deliver context and capabilities to improve emergency outcomes.